Reclaim your magic.

 My teachers

 Mary Oliver.
 J.R.R.
 Tolkien. adrienne maree brown.
 Alua Arthur.
 Audre Lorde.
 Irvin Yalom.
 Stephen Jenkinson.
 James Baldwin.
-Ram Dass.
-Mark Aguhar. bell hooks.
+Ram Dass. bell hooks.
 Gabor Maté.
 Pema Chödrön.
 Francis Weller.
 Joan Halifax.
 Caitlin Doughty.
 Jenny Odell.
 Megan Devine.
 Viktor Frankl.
 Erich Fromm.
 Shaun McNiff.
 Peter Levine.
+Julia Cameron.
+Alok Vaid-Menon.

 ✷